Understanding Low Water Pressure in Sydney Homes

 Solution:

-- Locate your main water valve (usually near water meter)
+- Locate your main water valve (usually near the water meter)

 - Ensure it's fully open (turned counterclockwise completely)